 The ecological conditions in the individual years are so different that only long-term observations provide a correct picture of the ecosystems in deserts.
 Each desert must be considered on its own merits, but let us first discuss the few commonalities.

-In all deserts the air is very dry (exception: foggy deserts), the radiation in and out and thus also the daily fluctuations of the air temperature are correspondingly strong.
+In all deserts the air is very dry (exception: foggy deserts), the irradiation and radiation and thus also the daily fluctuations of the air temperature are correspondingly strong.
 Only during the mostly very short rainy season are the extremes moderated.

-◘ Fig. F-4 Variability of annual precipitation at Cairo from 1906 to 1953 (modified after Walter 1973) - a markedly skewed distribution.
+◘ Fig. F-4 A:Variability of annual precipitation at Cairo from 1906 to 1953 (modified after Walter 1973) - a markedly skewed distribution of decadal steps.
+B: Annual precipitation from 1941 to 1996 indicating the big variance (driest year 1958 with 3.3 mm, wettest year 1972 with 68.6mm per year; median M is lower than average m.

 2 Soils and their water balance

-In the deserts one can hardly speak of soils in the proper sense, because they are raw soils (syrosems), which consist of the weathered debris of the rocks, partly altered by wind or water.
+In the deserts one can hardly speak of soils in the proper sense, because they are raw soils (syrosems), which consist of the weathered debris of the rocks, partly altered by wind or water or by strong diurnal heating and nocturnal cooling as a result of intensive irradiation and radiation (mechanical weathering).
 Therefore, the properties of the often loose parent rocks are decisive, which means that we cannot speak of climatic soils.
-There is also no definable climatic zonal vegetation, but only pedobiomes (lithobiomes, psammobiomes, halobiomes and others).
+There is also no definable climatic zonal vegetation in strict sense, but only pedobiomes (lithobiomes, psammobiomes, halobiomes and others).

 The water supply of the plants also depends on the substrate.
 For plants in arid regions, the amount of precipitation is only indirectly important.
 The decisive factor is rather the amount of adhesive water in the soil that is available to them.
 It forms only part of the water that falls on the soil as rain, because some runs off and some evaporates (◘ Fig. F-5).
 The proportion of adhesive water depends on the structure of the substrate.
 In humid areas, sandy soils are considered dry because they retain little adhesive water, whereas clay soils are considered moist.
 In arid regions we have to relearn; there it is just the other way round.